 A case study has been developed that demonstrates the impact of the changes implemented following the Serious Case Review.
-Please see the 'Ryley' Case Study Appendix 3.

 'David' Serious Case Review

 Overview:

 A young person who was looked after by Hammersmith & Fulham Children's Services, committed a serious assault on a young child in August 2019.
 The child suffered life changing injuries as a result of being thrown from a public building in London.